|Nostro USD/USD Notes||5%|

 Other Things to note

-- The Zimbabwe Stock Exchange (ZSE) has resumed operations but Old Mutual shares, as well as other fungible shares, are now suspended indefinitely this means OMIR values cannot be easily updated
+- The Zimbabwe Stock Exchange (ZSE) has resumed operations but Old Mutual shares are now not being traded on it.

 - The new official rate is determined by an auction which is carried out once a week.
 The above official rate will last for a week after the auction.

-- Weeks ago the RBZ banned Ecocash Cash-in and Cash-out, the primary means through which illegal traders by and sell foreign currency.
+- The RBZ banned Ecocash Cash-in and Cash-out and agents the primary means through which illegal traders by and sell foreign currency.
 This dampened the market and has driven the sellers even further underground.
 Thanks to these actions the Ecocash rate on the black market has remained closer to the cash rate as there is very little movement of funds in this arena.

 - We don’t illegally trade in foreign currency.
 This data is obtained from various sources including MarketWatch and WhatsApp groups based on what illegal traders are offering or asking for.